ajinkyamhetre81/BPRIM-Management/README.md

-# BPRIM- Hostel and Guest Room Management System For Bhaskaracharya Pratishthana an Enducational and Research Institute of Mathematics
+# BPRIM- Hostel and Guest Room Management System is web application created for Bhaskaracharya Pratishthana an Enducational and Research Institute of Mathematics

 Find more information at  https://project-write-up.netlify.app/